datalad-handbook/book/docs/usecases/supervision.rst

 All data that this lab generates or uses is a standalone DataLad dataset that lives in a dedicated ``data\`` directory on a server.
-To give Megan access to the data without endangering or potentially modifying the pristine data kept in there, complying to the yoda principles, they install the data she is supposed to analyze as a subdataset:
+To give Megan access to the data without endangering or potentially modifying the pristine data kept in there, complying to the YODA principles, they install the data she is supposed to analyze as a subdataset:

 .. code-block:: bash